AdobeDocs/audience-manager.zh-Hant/help/using/features/traits/trait-geotarget-keys.md

 ## Platform Level Keys Defined by IP Address {#keys-ip-address}

 We work with [Digital Envoy](https://www.digitalenvoy.com/) to obtain and update the demographic and geographic data for the keys below.
 The values for these keys are determined by matching [!DNL IP] addresses to corresponding geographic and demographic data.
-However, you&#39;ll still have to enter the value parameter when creating the key-value pair in [!UICONTROL Trait Builder].
+However, you'll still have to enter the value parameter when creating the key-value pair in [!UICONTROL Trait Builder].

 | 金鑰 | 用於定位 |
 |--- |--- |